calebstride/calebstride.github.io/resources/siteContent/03_projects/websiteGenerator.md

 ---
 title: Website Generator
 header: Website Generator
+description: A quick project on creating a website generator, that generates a static website
+    from a directory of .md files.
 ---

 This project was created to generate the website you're looking at now.
 It's main